Our Verdict

 Our Analysis and Test Results

-Earning a top spot in our lineup, the Juki HZL-F300 is a heavy-duty workhorse of a sewing machine.
+The Juki HZL-F300 earned a top spot in our lineup by being a heavy-duty workhorse of a sewing machine, the only one we tested that could handle tricky fabrics and complex tasks this well.
 Juki Corporation is a Japanese manufacturer of industrial and domestic sewing machines and is ranked as the number one sewing machine manufacturer in the world.
-What does that mean for you?
-Well, for one thing, our test team consistently gave the Juki top marks for ease of use and sewing ability.
-For another thing, it means that this machine came with a whopping price tag, significantly higher than the other models we tested.
+In our testing, the Juki lived up to this reputation by consistently earning top marks for ease of use and sewing ability.
+However, the price tag on this machine also matches the high performance.
 So if you think that the Juki is the machine for you, be prepared to spend some serious coinage.

 Price aside, with top or near the top scores in almost every category, we were blown away by this machine's sewing speed and strength.
 We tested each machine on eight different fabrics, and except for a couple of stitches on one or two of the fabrics, the sewing on this Juki was a breeze.